soarqin/DSP_Mods/README.md

 ## [Dustbin](Dustbin)

-### Storages with capacity limited to zero act like dustbins(abandon incoming items)
+### Storages can abandon incoming items while capacity limited to zero

-* Conditions to become dustbin: Storages with capacity limited to zero at top of storage stacks with nothing in 1st cell.
+* Conditions to be dustbin: Storages with capacity limited to zero at top of stacks, and empty in 1st cell.
-* Items sent into dustbin are removed immediately.
+* Items sent into dustbins are removed immediately.
 * Can get sands from abandoned items (with factors configurable):
-    * Get 100 sands from each fractal silicon ore
-    * Get 10 sands from each silicon ore
+    * Get 10/100 sands from each silicon/fractal silicon ore
-    * Get nothing from fluids
-    * Get 1 sand from any other normal item
+    * Get 1 sand from any other normal item but fluid
+* Known bugs
-* Known bug: stack 1 more storage up on a zero limited one and remove it will cause dustbin stop working.
+    * Stack 1 more storage up on a zero limited one and remove it will cause dustbin stop working.
 Just put somethings in and take them out to make the dustbin working again.

+      This is caused by a logic bug in original code where faulty set `lastFullItem` field of `StorageComponent` for empty storages.